 Show Game Notes (N)

-This view updates the Projector View and all Mobile Views with any attached Game Note for the current Bingo Game.
+This view updates the Presentation View and all Participant Views with any attached Game Note for the current Bingo Game.
 It will display any additional text, links, or images attached to the Game Note.
 However, you do not need to display a Game Note if you do not want to.
 You can even add private notes just for the host without ever showing a Game Note to the crowd.

 For more information on this feature, please visit the following page - Question Notes Explained